Home

 a bit clumsy through the foliage

-The Diademed Sifakas (Propithecus diadema) are big entertainers.
+The Diademed Sifakas (Propithecus diadema) are big entertainers (though they belong to the endangered species).

 They move on their hind legs with arms aloft and can dance like ballet performers: